 How Can I Optimize My Magento Store?

 For a full list of Magento 2 optimizations, we highly recommend downloading The Definitive Guide to Optimizing Magento 2.
-We will cover only a select few of the main optimizations here.
+We will cover only a few of the main environment optimizations here.

 We’ve discovered several PHP optimizations for Magento 2.
 These are specifically designed around increasing performance and load times for users.